 Glossary of Dental Health Terms

-bleaching: chemical or laser treatment of natural teeth that uses peroxide to produce the whitening effect.
+bleaching: chemical treatment of natural teeth that uses peroxide to produce the whitening effect.

 bone resorption: decrease in the amount of bone supporting the roots of teeth; a common result of periodontal (gum) disease.